-Dr. Marku is a senior manager in KPMG's Economic and Valuation Services Practice in Chicago.
+Dr. Marku is the Managing Director of International Pricing Practice at Grant Thornton.
 His practice includes managing transfer pricing and valuation engagements, representing clients before the IRS, and performing various economic and statistical analyses.
 Prior to joining KPMG, he was a consultant to the World Bank and taught economics at Virginia Tech.
 Dr. Marku earned a B.A. in mathematics and economics from Berea College, an M.A. in economics from the University of Western Ontario, and an M.A. and Ph.D. in economics from Virginia Tech.

 Mr. Panter is a member in the Executive Compensation & Governance Department at McDonald Hopkins LLC.
 He is a 2006 graduate of IIT Chicago-Kent College of Law, where he served as a notes and comments editor for the Chicago-Kent Law Review.
 Mr. Panter earned both a B.S. and a B.A. from Miami University and an LL.M. in taxation from New York University School of Law.